davedwca/davedwca.github.io/_posts/2024-04-30-EEM-Paint-Selection.md

 ## EEM Paint Color Selection
 I want to paint the van.

+I want it to look a particular shade of green.

-Here are some images of vans with colors I like, as well as some renditions I created:
+Here are some images of vans with colors I use for inspiration, as well as some renditions I created:

 Table of contents: